Sport-Parks/Sport_Parks/README.md

 Profile -  The user will be able to make a small profile for themselves so others can see if they want.

-Chat Screen - This is where users will be able to chat with another or make request in wanting to train together
+Chat Screen - This is where users will be able to chat with another or make request in wanting to train together.

 Stream screen (Home screen) - Where the main user will be able to see the parks and comments from other users.

-Post Screen - WHere the user will be able to post what they are going to be doing or their comments Launch Screen - Shows the app launch image when loading
+Post Screen - WHere the user will be able to post what they are going to be doing or their comments.

+Launch Screen - Shows the app launch image when loading.